-For new applicants only:

-If a community risk assessment has not been implemented:
+For new applicants only: If a community risk assessment has not been implemented:

-Explain how the applicant will strategize, research or commence with the development of a community risk assessment.
+• Explain how the applicant will strategize, research or commence with the development of a community risk assessment.
 Community assessments are required to follow the OJJDP guidelines.

-• Strategy description.
+• Strategy description

 Explain and describe the identified strategy and its outcomes, as they relate to and address the Gang Violence Problem Statement.
-Applicants must demonstrate a comprehensive multi-disciplinary approach based on OJJDP's Comprehensive Gang Model and where possible, reflects evidence-based practices and best practices (see Other Requirements, p.
-4).
+Applicants must demonstrate a comprehensive multi-disciplinary approach based on OJJDP's Comprehensive Gang Model and, where possible, reflects evidence-based practices and best practices (see Other Requirements, p.
+3).
+Also, provide information about how the proposed program will address challenges created by Covid-19 pandemic restrictions throughout the Commonwealth of Massachusetts.